borisblizzard/liteser/branches/2.0/readme.txt

 	- hltypes::Map (see "Limitations" for more information)

 3. classes that inherit liteser::Serializable:
-	- allocated on the stack only (e.g. Serializable)
 	- allocated on the heap only (e.g. Serializable*)

 Limitations:
+- Stack-allocated objects are not supported due to differences in memory allocation and the impossibility of dynamic casting of objects that are not pointers to objects.
 - hltypes::Array does not support bool due to the implementation of bool within std::vector which does not allow them to be modified in a simple way.
 - hltypes::Array can only contain hltypes::String from the extended types.
-- hltypes::Array does not support stack-allocated objects due to differences in memory allocation and the impossibility of dynamic casting of objects that are not pointers to objects.
 - hltypes::Map requires a simple workaround.
 Instead of directly declaring hltypes::Map<keyType, valueType>, use the provided helper macro HL_HMAP_MACRO_FIX(keyType, valueType).
-- hltypes::Map keys only support simple types (except bool) and hltypes::String.
-- hltypes::Map does not support bool for values due to the implementation of bool within std::vector which does not allow them to be modified in a simple way.
+- hltypes::Map keys do not support bool due to the implementation of bool within std::map which does not allow them to be modified in a simple way.
-- hltypes::Map can only contain hltypes::String as values from the extended types.
-- hltypes::Map values do not support stack-allocated objects due to differences in memory allocation and the impossibility of dynamic casting of objects that are not pointers to objects.
+- hltypes::Map values do not support hltypes::Array and hltypes::Map.
 - enum is not supported directly (see below for more information).

 ------------------------------------------------------------------------------------------------------